Overview and Guidelines

 General Operating Support

-• Planned music programming.
+- Planned music programming.

-• Opportunities provided to artists and music creators.
+- Opportunities provided to artists and music creators.

-• Community of artists served (we support music creators/artists based in the US and US territories)
+- Community of artists served (we support music creators/artists based in the US and US territories).

-• Audiences their activity will reach
+- Audiences their activity will reach.

-• Impact on their community.
+- Impact on their community.

-General Operating Support funds must be used between July 2025 and June 2026.
+General Operating Support funds must be used between July 2026 and June 2027.

 Creation of New Work

 This strand is intended to fund specific new music projects/programs.
 We are particularly interested in funding the creation and/or commissioning of new work.
+Funds can be applied to costs beyond the commission fee.
+Projects must be presented between July 2026 and June 2028.

 Live Music for Dance

 This strand is for dance organizations that work regularly with music creators and musicians.
 The fund aims to support and encourage the use and creation of new and live music for dance performances, support collaborations between music creators/composers and choreographers, foster meaningful collaborations between musicians and dance companies, and create performance opportunities for musicians.
+Dance organizations are only eligible to apply for Live Music for Dance funding; they are not eligible to apply for the General Operating Support or Creation of New Work strands.

 Eligibility

-• Have a minimum of three years of performing, programming, and budget activity at the time of the application.
+- Have a minimum of three years of performing, programming, and budget activity at the time of the application.

-• Have an average annual budget between $5,000 and $3 million over the past three years.
+- Have an average annual budget between $5,000 and $3 million over the past three years.

-• Have a dedicated organizational bank account.
+- Have a dedicated organizational bank account.

-• Not be a university.
+- Not be a university.

-• Not be an individual.
+- Not be an individual.
 This fund is for organizations only.
 Individuals may not apply.

-• Must have completed all previously awarded activities through New Music USA and submitted all required reporting.
+- Must have completed all previously awarded activities through New Music USA and submitted all required reporting.

-General Operating Support applicantmust:
+General Operating Support applicants must:

-• Have a commitment to producing, performing, and/or commissioning the work of living, US/territories-based music creators on a regular basis.
+- Have a commitment to producing, performing, and/or commissioning the work of living, US/territories-based music creators on a regular basis.

-• Demonstrate commitment to working and performing in their community.
+- Demonstrate commitment to working and performing in their community.

 Creation of New Work/ Live Music for Dance applicant organizations must: